-- 2.2.1 A WSI (Appendix D) was produced by OA North in response to a brief set by Cheshire APAS.
-The WSI was adhered to in full, and the work was consistent with the relevant Chartered Institute for Archaeologists and Historic England guidelines (CIfA 2014 a-c; Historic England 2015). - 2.2.2 The test pits were excavated by hand by the groundworks contractor and were monitored by an archaeologist.
-Subsequent cleaning and investigation of all archaeological deposits was undertaken manually, using shovels and trowels depending on the subsoil conditions, and the area inspected for archaeological features.
-All features of archaeological interest were investigated and recorded. - 2.2.3 All information identified during the site works was recorded stratigraphically, using a system adapted from that used by the former Centre of Archaeology of English Heritage, with an accompanying pictoral record (plans, sections, and digital photographs).
-Primary records were available for inspection at all times. - 2.2.4 Results of all field investigations were recorded on pro forma context sheets.
-The site archive includes both a photographic record and accurate large-scale plans and sections at an appropriate scale (1:50, 1:20 and 1:10). - 2.2.5 A full professional archive has been compiled in accordance with the WSI (Appendix D), and in accordance with current CIfA (2014c) and Historic England guidelines (Historic England 2015).
-The archive will be deposited with Warrington Museum and Art Gallery.
+- 2.2.1 The full methodology is outlined in the Written Schemes of Investigation (Appendix D) and was adhered to in full, and, as such, was fully compliant with prevailing guidelines and established industry best practice (CIfA 2014a: 2014b: 2014c: Historic England 2015).
+A programme of field observation accurately recorded the character of deposits within the excavations.
+The on-site contractor used a toothless bucket for excavating purposes. - 2.2.2 The topsoil and overburden were removed using an 8-ton, 360°, tracked excavator (fitted with a toothless ditching bucket) to the surface of the first significant archaeological deposit, under direct archaeological supervision at all times.
+Subsequent cleaning and investigation of all archaeological deposits were undertaken manually, using either hoes, shovel scraping, and/or trowels depending on the subsoil conditions.
+All features of archaeological interest were investigated and recorded. - 2.2.3 The trenches were located by use of a differential Global Positioning System (dGPS), accurate to within 0.02-0.03m, and altitude information was established with respect to Ordnance Survey Datum.
+Prior to excavating, the trenches were scanned using a Cable Avoidance Tool (CAT) and Signal Generator (Genny), to identify any potential services.
+All trenches were excavated in a stratigraphic manner. - 2.2.4 All information identified during the site works was recorded stratigraphically, using a system adapted from that used by the former Centre of Archaeology of English Heritage, with an accompanying pictorial record (plans, sections, and digital photographs).
+Primary records were available for inspection at all times. - 2.2.5 Results of all field investigations were recorded on pro forma context sheets.
+The site archive includes a photographic record.
+The site archive includes both a photographic and accurate large-scale plans and sections at appropriate scales (1:50, 1:20 1:10). - 2.2.6 A full professional archive has been compiled in accordance with the Written Scheme of Investigation (Appendix D), and in accordance with current CIfA (2014c) and Historic England guidelines (Historic England 2015).
+The archive will be deposited with Kendal Museum of Natural History and Archaeology.